 The Center for Environmental Research and Education

-The Center for Environmental Research and Education offers graduate level courses to students pursuing a Master's Degree in Environmental Science and Mangaement and to students pursuing Professional Certificates in either Environmental Science or Environmental Management.
+The Center for Environmental Research and Education offers graduate level courses to students pursuing a Master's Degree in Environmental Science and Management, as well as to students pursuing Professional Certificates in either Environmental Science or Environmental Management.

 Master of Science in Environmental Science and Management

-The Master of Science in Environmental Science and Management (ESM) features a core of required classes in science, policy, and management that creates a strong foundation on which to build a customized degree program.
-Students have the freedom to choose a concentration and a variety of electives that will help them attain their goals.
+The Master of Science in Environmental Science and Management (ESM) features a core of classes in science, policy, and management that creates a strong foundation on which to build a customized degree program.
+Students then choose a concentration and a variety of electives that will help them attain their goals.

-- The Traditional ESM Curriculum emphasizes regulatory compliance and pollution prevention and control.
+- The Traditional ESM Concentration emphasizes regulatory compliance and pollution prevention and control.

 - The Concentration in Conservation Biology focuses on field studies and allows students to take more science electives.